Energy Exchange

 The Energy Exchange, hosted by the Federal Energy Management Program (FEMP), is one of the best opportunities for agencies to ensure their workforce understands leadership direction, priorities, goals, and strategies.
 It's also a unique opportunity to fulfill training mandates in alignment with legislative and administration workforce development objectives.

-The event provides a place to network with energy and water professionals leading to development and implementation solutions that can make the federal government a leader in the transition to a clean energy economy.
+The event provides a place to network with energy and water professionals leading to development and implementation solutions that can make the federal government a leader in energy management.

 At Energy Exchange, attendees can: